March 13, 2025

 How to Prevent It:

-• Flush drains with hot water and vinegar monthly to dissolve soap scum.
+• Flush drains with hot water and vinegar monthly

 3. Food Waste